cameronadams777/directory-alias/README.md

 dira --alias mcp

-dira mcp # OUTPUT: cd "/Users/cameron/dev/my-cool-project"
+dira mcp # OUTPUT: cd "/Users/cameron/dev/my-cool-project" has been added to the clipboard

 dira my-cool-project # OUTPUT: Alias does not exist.